-Varjo XR-1 Developer Edition is a device combining VR and AR capabilities.
-Two cameras on the front plate of the device allow you to see the real world with virtual objects or environments within it.
-Similarly, you can also choose to see only a portion of the real world in the virtual environment.
-Learn more about main features on following pages:
+The Varjo XR-3 and XR-1 Developer Edition headsets combine VR and AR capabilities into one device.
+Two cameras on the front plate of the headset allow you to see the real world with virtual objects placed inside it.
+Conversely, you can choose to place a smaller portion of the real world into a larger virtual environment.

 Developing for Unreal and Unity

-Varjo currently provides implementation for Unreal, Unity, and native SDK for XR-1 Developer Edition.
-In order to start development with Unreal or Unity engines, follow the installation instructions from the corresponding Unreal and Unity pages.
+Varjo currently provides implementations for its XR devices for Unreal, Unity, and our native SDK.
+To start development with Unreal or Unity engine, follow the installation instructions for Unreal and Unity.
 You can find code examples of implementations in the corresponding sections for Unreal and Unity.
-You can freely reuse any code shown in these examples.
-Check the API documentation for the API endpoints that are related to video pass-through development.
+Any code included in these examples is freely reusable.
+Check the API documentation for API endpoints related to video pass-through development.

-If you have your project written in Unreal or Unity, it is possible to port it to the XR-1 Developer Edition, since both engines are supported.
-However, if your application is developed natively, you will need to rewrite it to support Varjo API.
+If your existing project is written in Unreal or Unity, you can also port it to Varjo’s XR devices since both engines are supported.
+However, if your application was developed natively, you will need to rewrite it to support the Varjo API.

-On a high level, the Real world view is blended as a background layer in Varjo compositor.
-If the virtual content from the VR application is transparent, the video signal from the real world will be visible there.
+On a high level, the Real-world view is blended as a background layer in Varjo compositor.
+If the virtual content from the VR application is transparent, the video signal from the real world will be visible instead.

-You can align a virtual and real world using a Vive Tracker that you associate with your virtual model.
-For example, to learn how to use Vive Tracker, refer to the Benchmark example in the SDK folder.
-If you don’t have a Vive Tracker, you can simply move your virtual object to a position where you think it should be using the controls in your application.
-In order to have static physical object occluding virtual content (like a plane cockpit), you can create a model of the real object (cockpit or car) in a 1:1 scale.
-You then align this model with the real world and make it transparent, in order to see the real world in those places.
+You can align the virtual and real worlds using a Vive Tracker that you associate with your virtual model.
+For information on how to use a Vive Tracker, refer to the Benchmark example in the SDK folder.
+If you don’t have a Vive Tracker, you can simply move your virtual object into place using the controls in your application.